DrazorV/Keystone/README.md

 # Keystone ⏳
 * Another bot for Discord but maybe not like the others!
 * The default prefix is "/"
+* For more info use the "/help" command to find anything you need!

 ## Goals ⚽